pranaybinju/maps_blog/pull_request_template.md

 # Dont's
 - Do not [plagiarize](https://en.wikipedia.org/wiki/Plagiarism) blog content.
-Give proper credits and references if the content, code snippet or picture is referred from anywhere.
+Give proper credits and references if the content, code snippet or picture is referred from anywhere

 # Blog Writing checklist

 - [ ] Start drafting the blog in Ghost
-- [ ] When the blog post is almost complete, scan the entire blog post content through [Grammarly](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen?hl=en) and [Hemingwayapp](http://www.hemingwayapp.com/) for sentence and word corrections.
+- [ ] When the blog post is almost complete, scan the entire blog post content through [Grammarly](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen?hl=en) and [Hemingwayapp](http://www.hemingwayapp.com/) for sentence and word corrections
 - [ ] Verify that content is not [plagiarized](https://en.wikipedia.org/wiki/Plagiarism).
 Ensure due credit is given for content or references
 - [ ] Copy-paste contents herein Github in markdown format and raise a PR.
 Assign reviewers to the PR to collaborate for review comments